notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 *AHHH!!!!11!!!* Okay.
 I'll just read the error message again and figure this out.
 *expected reference and found struct String`*.
+We gave the context an actual `String` value, but it was expecting a reference passed in.
 Okay...
 Try this.
 References to the rescue!

 ```rust